DragonSenses/Curiosity/Rust/ch-4/ch04-03-slices.md

     for (i, &item) in bytes.iter().enumerate() {
 ```

-We’ll discuss iterators in more detail in [Chapter 13](https://doc.rust-lang.org/book/ch13-02-iterators.html).
+We'll discuss iterators in more detail in [Chapter 13](https://doc.rust-lang.org/book/ch13-02-iterators.html).
 For now, know that `iter` is a method that returns each element in a collection and that `enumerate` wraps the result of `iter` and returns each element as part of a tuple instead.
 The first element of the tuple returned from `enumerate` is the index, and the second element is a reference to the element.
 This is a bit more convenient than calculating the index ourselves.

 Because the `enumerate` method returns a tuple, we can use patterns to destructure that tuple.
-We’ll be discussing patterns more in [Chapter 6](https://doc.rust-lang.org/book/ch06-02-match.html#patterns-that-bind-to-values).
+We'll be discussing patterns more in [Chapter 6](https://doc.rust-lang.org/book/ch06-02-match.html#patterns-that-bind-to-values).
 In the `for` loop, we specify a pattern that has `i` for the index in the tuple and `&item` for the single byte in the tuple.
 Because we get a reference to the element from `.iter().enumerate()`, we use `&` in the pattern.

 Inside the `for` loop, we search for the byte that represents the space by using the byte literal syntax.
 If we find a space, we return the position.
 Otherwise, we return the length of the string by using `s.len()`.